 iCalendar feed

-Planner tasks will no longer sync to external calendars because the iCalendar feed is being retired.
+Planner tasks will no longer sync to external calendars.

 Loop components

-Planner boards will no longer embed directly within Loop pages.
-Instead, Loop will show a link to the underlying plan.
+Planner boards will no longer embed directly in Loop pages.
+Loop will display a link to the plan instead.

 Traditional task comments